-Have you ever asked, what are alternative assets?
-This list of alternative investments is a good starting point to learn more.
+Looking to diversify your investment portfolio and explore alternative assets beyond traditional stocks and bonds?
+This list of alternative assets is a good starting point to learn more.

 List of 10 Types of Alternative Assets

 Alternative investments are financial assets that do not fall into the traditional investment asset classes of stocks, bonds, and cash.
-They are often used as a way to diversify a portfolio and can include a wide range of assets, such as this list of alternative investments:
+They are often used as a way to diversify a portfolio and can include a wide range of assets.
+Here is a list of alternative assets:

 - Real estate: This can include investment in physical property, such as rental properties, as well as real estate investment trusts (REITs) and other real estate-focused financial products.